jiahui-xin/vup-causal-inference/README.md

 ## Code description

-I do data analysis with Rmarkdown.
+I do data analysis within Rmarkdown.

 First read data with python virtual environment in ananconda.
 (You maybe need to modify this part by your environment.)
 Then use R to do other things: EDA, random forest, regression adjustment, causal forest and matching method with both regression adjustment and causal forest.

 I will show both regression adjustment and causal forest with(out) matching method.
-The results are quite similar.
+The results of different methods are quite similar.

 ## Main results

-• With a real-world dataset, I used both regression adjustment and causal forest with(out) matching to exploit causal effect.

-• Key assumptions such as unconfoundedness and overlap are hard to verify but the results are similar.

-• Given variables *{danmakusCount,timeDuration, watchCount, interactionCount,superchatCount, membershipCount,followers}*, treatment **Independent** has significant causal effect but treatment **Weekend** does not.

-In other words, more viewer exposure can bring more benefit.
+Overall, more viewer exposure can bring more benefit.
 While if conditioning on viewer exposure, affilliation of vup still makes about 20% difference but whether starting live on weekends or not makes no difference.

 ## Acknowledgement